depixusgenome/trackanalysis/doc/CycleApp/cleaning.rst

   measures were not recorded (z is constant).
 * `% good`: allows discarding cycles that have too many missing values.
 * |pingpong| allows discarding cycles with values which jump up and down.
+* |phasejump|: for SDI instruments, allows discarding cycles with too many phase-jumps (showing as 'spikes' on the cycles).

 Finally one filter is performed over all cycles: